Phalarope: Feeding

-When feeding, a phalarope will often swim in a small, rapid circle, forming a small whirlpool.
+When feeding, a phalarope often swims in a small, rapid circle, forming a small whirlpool.
 This behavior is thought to aid feeding by raising food from the bottom of shallow water.
-The bird will reach into the center of the vortex with its bill, plucking small insects or crustaceans caught up therein.

-It has been shown that phalaropes use the surface tension of water to capture food particles and get them to move up along the bill and into their mouths.
+The bird then reaches into the center of the vortex with its bill, plucking small insects or crustaceans caught up therein.
+Phalaropes use the surface tension of water to capture food particles and get them to move up along their bills and into their mouths in what has been termed as a capillary ratchet.

 Sexual dimorphism and reproduction

 In the three phalarope species, sexual dimorphism and contributions to parenting are reversed from what is normally seen in birds.
 Females are larger and more brightly colored than males.
 The females pursue and fight over males, then defend them from other females until the male begins incubation of the clutch.
 Males perform all incubation and chick care, while the female attempts to find another male to mate with.
-If a male loses his eggs to predation, he will often rejoin his original mate or a new female, who will lay another clutch.
-Once it becomes too late in the season to start new nests, females begin their southward migration, leaving the males to incubate the eggs and care for the young.
-Phalaropes are uncommon among birds and vertebrates in general in that they engage in polyandry, one female taking multiple male mates while males mate with only one female.
+If a male loses his eggs to predation, he often rejoins his original mate or a new female, which then lays another clutch.
+When the season is too late to start new nests, females begin their southward migration, leaving the males to incubate the eggs and care for the young.
+Phalaropes are uncommon among birds and vertebrates in general in that they engage in polyandry, with one female taking multiple male mates, while males mate with only one female.
 Specifically, phalaropes engage in serial polyandry, wherein females pair with multiple males at different times in the breeding season.